Regularity of spectral stacks and discreteness of weight-hearts: Weight structures

 is noetherian and $\pi_0(A)$ is of finite type over $k$.
 Here $\bZ^d_{\star}$ is the set of $d$-tuples $(\lambda_1,\cdots,\lambda_d) \in \bZ^d$ such that $\lambda_1 \ge \cdots \ge \lambda_d$, $S_{\lambda}$ is the Schur functor corresponding to $\lambda$, and $K$ is the regular representation of $\mrm{GL}_d$. \end{defnlist}

 \end{rem}

 \ssec{Gluing weight structures}

-As we have seen in \secref{ncmcase} there exist bounded regular $\sE_1$-rings that are not discrete, given by triangular matrix rings.
-This can be viewed as a certain statement about gluing of t-structures.
-Here we prove a general version of the statement.
+As we have seen in \secref{ncmcase} there exist bounded regular $\sE_1$-rings that are not discrete, given by some triangular matrix rings.
+In particular this shows that Conjecture~\ref{mainth} could fail for weight structures that are not compatible with any symmetric monoidal structure.
+It turns out that the conjecture in such generality fails consistently: we prove a general gluing result for adjacent structures which gives us plenty of counterexamples to the conjecture as a byproduct.
+For instance, it implies the following statement: